archernar/cuu/README.md

        cz        cloudtrail-allusers  -a -s       Runs cloudtrail-users for all users cw        cloudtrail-watch     -s          Runs cloudtrail-users for each acct in ACCOUNTLIST on the WATCHUSER in .cuu.txt
-Note: Abbrev are applied to fields in the output of cuu.
-This is done to limit line length
+Note: Abbreviations are applied to output fields to limit line length
-      -d will turn off all abbreviations
+       -d will limit abbreviations
 .cuu.txt  can contain defaults for these setting
        STARTDATE=YYYY-MM-DD  PASSWORD=XYXYXYXYXYX  WATCHUSER=username  ACCOUNTLIST=A1 A2 A3
 </pre>